FabriXWork User GuideFabriXWork User Guide

 Context:

-- Target audience: [Who will use this? e.g., students, trainees, workshop participants]
+- Target audience: [Who will use this, e.g., "Beginner coding students (ages 16+)"]

-- Usage context: [Self-study, classroom, workshop, remote training]
+- Usage context: [Self-study, classroom, exam preparation]

 Source Materials: